Mercator Institute for China Studies: History

 Based in Berlin, MERICS was founded in 2013 by the private foundation Stiftung Mercator.
 MERICS is a non-profit organization.
 Stiftung Mercator is its only shareholder and has committed to provide the institute with 33 million euros in funding for the period from 2013 to the end of 2023.

 Its founding director is Sebastian Heilmann, who after five years at the helm of the institute returned to his position as a professor for the political economy of China at the University of Trier.
 In August 2018, Frank N. Pieke (Director and CEO) took over the position of director.
-Since February 2020, the institute is led by Mikko Huotari as Executive Director and Bettina Bubnys as Chief Financial Officer.
+The institute is currently led by Mikko Huotari as Executive Director and Ursula Noack as Chief Financial Officer.

-In March 2021, MERICS was one of several organisations and individuals sanctioned by the Chinese government, which described the group as entities that "severely harm China's sovereignty and interests and maliciously spread lies and disinformation," subsequent to sanctions imposed by the European Union on Chinese government officials in Xinjiang for their role in what the EU Council called a "large-scale surveillance, detention, and indoctrination program targeting Muslim ethnic minorities."
+In March 2021, MERICS was one of several entities sanctioned by the Chinese government for "severely harm[ing] China's sovereignty and interests and maliciously spread lies and disinformation," subsequent to sanctions imposed by the European Union on Chinese government officials in Xinjiang for their role in what the EU Council called a "large-scale surveillance, detention, and indoctrination program targeting Muslim ethnic minorities."

-Function and research
+Research

 MERICS conducts interdisciplinary research on political, economic and social trends in China and their impact on Europe and the global community.
 The institute advises decision makers in politics, industry and civil society.
 It also provides analyses and opinion pieces to the public on current trends.
 MERICS employs a staff of about 30.

 The publications of MERICS include topics like: